 • How do you think Trondheim Academy of Fine Art, NTNU and Trondheim can contribute your artistic development?

-Your portfolio should consist of visual documentation of up to 10 artworks made within the past five years.
+Your portfolio should consist of visual documentation of approximately 10 artworks, ideally made within the past five years.
 Keep each work on maximum of two pages each. (include relevant information for images like: name of artist, collaborators, year, medium, size, exhibition venue)

 Audio visual work:

 If you have audio visual work we suggest that you make a screenshot or short text description on a page in the portfolio and add link to the file.
-(If you have questions regarding a specific work that you find difficult to submit please contact our study program coordinator for guidance. email@example.com
+(If you have questions regarding a specific work that you find difficult to submit please contact the Head of Study Programs for guidance. firstname.lastname@example.org